mecomonteshbtn/System_engineering-devops/0x02-shell_redirections/README.md

 ## 22-users_and_homes: DJ Cut Killer

-A script that displays all users and their home directories, sorted by users using *grep / /etc/passwd | sort*.
+A script that displays all users and their home directories, sorted by users using *getent passwd | cut -d: -f1,6 | sort*.

 ## 100-empty_casks: Empty casks make the most noise